telerik/xaml-docs/common-information/ui-virtualization.md

 __UI virtualization__ is a technique used to generate visual containers only for the visible part of the control (the viewport).
 For example, if the data items collection contains 1000 records, but the size of the control allows to show only 20 at once, only 20 containers will be generated.
 When the viewport changes, the number of generated containers may increase or decrease based on the available size.
 On scrolling up and down (or left and right, based on the orientation of the control), the same visual container instances are re-used.

 It is strongly recommended to __avoid setting properties of the containers directly, when UI virtualization is enabled__.
-That is because the containers can be re-used for a different data item, which means that the corresponding setting will render obsolete when the control's viewport is updated, and the container won't be up to date with the settings.
+That is because the containers can be re-used for a different data item, which means that the corresponding setting will be rendered obsolete when the control's viewport is updated, and the container won't be up to date with the settings.

 The following example illustrates what should be avoided: